-Jeannine East is our division’s content and project manager.
+Jeannine East is our division’s senior project manager.
 She currently manages the NIU Esports Initiative project.
-In 2018-19, she coordinated the opening of the NIU Esports Arena in Neptune North Residence Hall and the NIU Esports Cafés at NIU Naperville and NIU Hoffman Estates.
-She enjoys collaborating with faculty, staff, students and the community to help build programs that support the benefits of competitive esports.
+In 2018-19, she coordinated the opening of the NIU Esports Arena in Neptune North Residence Hall and continues our mission of engagement by collaborating with faculty, staff, students and the community to help build programs that support the benefits of competitive esports.

 Jeannine also serves as the marketing content expert in OERD.
 Her background in writing, editing, marketing and data analytics help us create web and print content that is clear, concise and effective.

 Before joining our division, Jeannine worked at NIU’s Enrollment Management, Marketing and Communications division, managing the web team, project managing and editing large design projects for Creative Services, and writing and coordinating email communication for prospective students.
 Prior to NIU, she worked for 15 years at start-up internet marketing agencies in Chicago and Salt Lake City in a variety of roles including Strategic Partnership Manager, Senior Editor, and VP of Clientology.

 Jeannine holds a bachelor’s degree in English from NIU, a Graduate Certificate in technical writing from NIU and a Certificate in esports management from University of California Irvine.
 Jeannine is a Certified Project Management Professional (PMP).